-Finally, you need to consider how to communicate the benefit to employees, recruits, and media.
-This will be driven by plan structure, and Peanut Butter’s experience in rolling out programs for employers of all sizes has helped businesses do this effectively.
+Finally, you need to consider how to communicate the benefits to employees, recruits, and the media.
+This will be driven by plan structure, and Peanut Butter's experience in rolling out programs for employers of all sizes has helped businesses do this effectively.

-KB: Are there any lessons you’ve learned that might help employers strategize on their student loan assistance plan design?
+KB: Are there any lessons you've learned that might help employers strategize on their plan design?

 KB: Alright, last question.
 How does an employer know how many employees are likely to participate?